 SMS Text Message-Based (Preview Mode)

 One can only use the AWS IAM Command Line Interface by using the respective role to get signed in as the IAM users.
-It is given as the externally authenticated user which take the role already or else when you certainly go through the Amazon EC2 instances which are attached to the role of instance profile.
+It is given as the externally authenticated user which takes the role already or else when you certainly go through the Amazon EC2 instances which are attached to the role of instance profile.
 This particular role is specified with a certain set of permissions where you can simply access AWS resources.
 It is mostly similar to the user of AWS Identity and Access Management (IAM).
-There will be the set of permissions or else instructions to get the sign in with certain accounts.
+There will be a set of permissions or else instructions to get the sign-in with certain accounts.

 Mostly, this section is to describe some of the common tasks which are related to AWS Identity and Access Management (IAM) and the performing of basic instructions by using AWS Command Line Interface.

-AWS IAM Policy Generator is considered as the tool which helps or enables to create various policies to control access to Amazon Web Services products and various resources.
+AWS IAM Policy Generator is considered as the tool which helps or enables to the creation of various policies to control access to Amazon Web Services products and various resources.
 There are three basic steps where every user has to follow to get authenticated in an enormous way.

 AWS IAM Best Practices helps to perform certain relative audits and removes all the unused users and credentials.
 This is to secure the AWS resources for certain AWS identities and Access Management Service (IAM).

-There are many of the AWS IAM FAq’s that help know in-detail f every concept with easy methods and real-time scenarios.
+There are many of the AWS IAM FAq’s that help know in detail every concept with easy methods and real-time scenarios.